OctopusDeploy/docs/docs/runbooks/runbook-examples/databases/backup-rds-mssql-s3-database.md

 * Invokes rds_backup_database stored procedure on the RDS instance.
 * Display backup progress by percentage.
 * Upload backup file to the S3 bucket.
-* The task will end when the backup file is uploaded successfully
+* The task will end when the backup file is uploaded successfully.

 ## Samples